 NASA understands public concerns about truck traffic to and from the SSFL site and has plans in place to stagger traffic flow during demolition activities.
 During high-volume traffic hours between 7-9 a.m. and 4-5 p.m., truck departures will be staggered at a minimum of 15-minute intervals.
-Outside of those times the interval between truck departures could be as low as 5 minutes if necessary.
+Outside of those times the interval between truck departures could be as low as five minutes, if necessary.
 During demolition activities, work crews are operating under a work plan that includes dust control and other safety measures, including requiring that all trucks be covered and undergo inspection before leaving the site.
 Overall, based on previous experience with ISRA and other activities, NASA expects to send off no more than 35 trucks per day during demolition.

 Demolition contractors are required to follow an approved Dust Control Plan to reduce the potential for dust to travel offsite.
 Some of the dust control measures include enclosing material in barriers, applying water at a sufficient quantity and frequency to prevent wind-driven dust, and not performing loading during high winds or storms.
 Hydroseeding after work is completed also reduces dust and soil erosion and promotes revegetation.
 Regular air monitoring is performed via air monitors stationed throughout the worksite.
 If dust were to reach a certain level in the area, the monitor would sound an alarm to notify workers and demolition activities would be discontinued until levels are reduced.